-Every October, Mount Ida plays host to the World Championship Quartz Crystal Dig.
-This will be the 28th year for the world championship event, which takes place October 9-10 this year at Twin Creek Crystal Mine and Sweet Surrender Crystal Mine.
+Every fall, Mount Ida plays host to the World Championship Quartz Crystal Dig.
+This popular event has been going on for more than 30 years.
 During the event, diggers compete for prize money in categories that include Best Cluster and Best Point.

-Held along with the championships is the Quartz, Quiltz, & Craftz Festival at the Montgomery County Fairgrounds in downtown Mount Ida.
-This is a gem and mineral show as well as an arts and crafts and quilt show.
+Held along with the Championship Dig is the Three Rivers Heritage Festival in downtown Mount Ida, on and around the Courthouse Square.
+This is a gem and mineral show as well as an arts and crafts show.
+This festival includes family friendly activities as well as live demonstrations from local artisans and tradesmen.

 Mount Ida, which is surrounded by the Ouachita National Forest, is known as the Quartz Crystal Capital of the World.
 Quartz crystal also has another interesting tie to the state.
 It became the official state mineral of Arkansas in the 1960s.